Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 6650 XT should be a bit faster than the Radeon HD 7950 in general. (explain)
+Memory BandwidthAs far as performance goes, the Radeon RX 6650 XT should theoretically be a small bit superior to the Radeon HD 7950 overall. (explain)

-Texel RateThe Radeon RX 6650 XT will be much (about 194%) faster with regards to texture filtering than the Radeon HD 7950. (explain)
+Texel RateThe Radeon RX 6650 XT should be quite a bit (more or less 194%) faster with regards to anisotropic filtering than the Radeon HD 7950. (explain)

-Pixel RateThe Radeon RX 6650 XT is much (approximately 414%) more effective at full screen anti-aliasing than the Radeon HD 7950, and will be able to handle higher resolutions better. (explain)
+Pixel RateThe Radeon RX 6650 XT is much (approximately 414%) better at full screen anti-aliasing than the Radeon HD 7950, and able to handle higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison